yailincorona/data-science-portfolio/README.md

 # data-science-portfolio
-Portfolio of my data science projects, including machine learning, analytics, and dashboards.
+This portfolio contains projects that contain the various skills I've learned and developed though my courses and my personal curiosity by delving into various datasets.

 # Data Science Portfolio – Yailin Corona-Ruezga

 Welcome to my portfolio!
-I am a data science student at Arizona State University with experience in:
+I am currently data science student at Arizona State University expected to graduate in Fall 2027 with experience in:

 - Python (pandas, numpy, scikit-learn)
 - SQL (MySQL / PostgreSQL)